eficode-academy/kubernetes-katas/configmaps-secrets.md

 - Add the database part of the application
 - Change the database user into a configmap and implement that in the backend
-- Change the database password into a secret, and implement that in the backend.
+- Change the database password to a secret, and implement that in the backend.
 - Change database deployment to use the configmap and secret.

-### Step by step instructions
+### Step-by-step instructions

 <details>
 <summary>